Skip to main content

 User Max

-User Max is is associated with Group A and Group B. He gets all the permissions from Group A and Group B. Max's permissions looks like this:
+User Max is associated with Group A and Group B. He gets all the permissions from Group A and Group B. Max's permissions looks like this:

 WhatPreview